-The Rotary Club of Falmouth was pleased to present the Falmouth Day of Play.
-There are many reasons why children should play.
+The Rotary Club of Falmouth is pleased to present the 2020 Falmouth Day of Play.
+Did you know that there are many reasons to P L A Y?

 Play is more than meets the eye.
 It is a child’s content for learning.
 “Children practice and reinforce their learning in multiple areas during play.
 It gives them a place and a time for learning that cannot be achieved through completing a worksheet.
 For example, in playing restaurant, children write and draw menus, set prices, take orders, and make out checks.
 Play provides rich learning opportunities and leads to children’s success and self-esteem (Bongiorno).